Lyapunov exponent in the Vicsek model: Acknowledgments

-A.~R.~de C.~Romaguera thanks the Brazilian agency FACEPE for financial help (grant n.
-APQ-0198-1.05/14).
-L.~H.~Miranda-Filho thanks the PIIM, CNRS-AMU for their hospitality, Bruno V.~Ribeiro for discussions, the remote access computing laboratory of the DF-UFRPE for efficient numerical help, and CAPES for financial support.
+A.~R.~de C.~Romaguera thanks the Brazilian agency FACEPE for financial help (grant No.~APQ-0198-1.05/14).
+L.~H.~Miranda-Filho thanks the PIIM, CNRS-AMU for their hospitality, Bruno V.~Ribeiro for discussions, and CAPES for financial support.
+We also thank anonymous reviewers for their constructive comments.
+We gratefully acknowledge the support of the Nvidia Corporation with the donation of GPUs for our research.

 \hyphenation{physico-chemical}